opringle/splittimer/README.md

 - [x] download youtube videos and create X,Y pairs containing preprocessed frames and labelled splits
 - [x] compute resnet50 features for all clips and store on disk
-- [ ] try simply finding the frame with the highest cosine similarity
+- [x] try simply finding the frame with the highest cosine similarity - doesn't work well
 - [ ] efficiently generate training data from splits
 - [ ] train an MLP and compute F1 score per label